GoogleChrome/developer.chrome.com/site/en/docs/web-platform/bfcache-notrestoredreasons/index.md

 ## Feedback {: #feedback }

-The Chromium team wants to hear about your experiences with the BFCache notRestoredReasons API.
+The Chromium team wants to hear about your experiences with the bfcache `notRestoredReasons` API.

 ### Tell us about the API design